Collection of Biometric Data and Facial Recognition

 Collection of biometric data for the National Integrated Identity Management System (NIIMS) in Kenya

-The collection and retention of biometric data presents a unique set out of concerns.
+The collection and retention of biometric data present a unique set of privacy concerns.
 As biometric data can remain relevant for the course of a person’s life, the security of this data is paramount.
-Biometric data breaches seriously affect individuals in a number of ways, whether identity theft or fraud, financial loss or other damage.
+Biometric data breaches can result in serious harm to people’s rights and interests, including identity theft or fraud, financial loss or other damage.

-On 30 January 2020, Kenya’s high court handed down judgment on the validity of NIIMS, which includes the collection of biometric information.
-The court ruled that the implementation of NIIMS should not continue without further legislation to guarantee the security of biometric data and to ensure that the system is not exclusionary.
+In January 2020, the High Court of Kenya handed down judgment on the validity of the National Integrated Identity Management System (NIIMS), also known as the Huduma Namba, a national identity registration programme which includes the collection of biometric information.
+The court ruled that the rollout of NIIMS should not continue without further legislation to guarantee the security of biometric data and to ensure that the system is not exclusionary.